 New Bloomfield is a somewhat small town located in the state of Pennsylvania.
 With a population of 6,081 people and just one neighborhood, New Bloomfield is the 228th largest community in Pennsylvania.

-New Bloomfield is a blue-collar town, with 35.53% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in New Bloomfield, you'll notice that it is more blue-collar than most other communities in America.
+35.53% of New Bloomfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Bloomfield is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in New Bloomfield who work in office and administrative support (13.42%), management occupations (8.69%), and teaching (5.89%).

 Telecommuters are a relatively large percentage of the workforce: 9.39% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.